This post is sponsored by Arla Organic to highlight their new eco-cyle milk bottle.

 One of the use many concerns I have of modern day living is be more green, more sustainable, reduce my carbon footprint, recycle as much as possible and use much less plastic.

 One way that I found to do this is by switching to the new Arla Organic Milk that comes in a new eco-cycle bottle.
-As this is the milk that I prefer and normally buy anyway so I am glad that this small change is doing my bit for the environment.
+As this is the milk that I prefer and normally buy anyway so I am glad that this small change is helping me to do that little bit extra for the environment.

 This bottle is recyclable and is made with 50% recycled materials.
 But instead of chucking it into the bin when the milk is finished, you can upcycle it into something useful around the house.

 I love a bit of crafting so I turned my plastic milk bottle into 2 cute little planters.

 This is a project that you can do with kids too.
 They’ll have lots of fun turning these containers into their favourites animals.